 Though we may have taken your numerous nutrients for granted in the past, we will certainly not now, dear kale.
 Hail to Cheezy Kale Chips!

-Sunflower seeds are also a major source of vitamins and minerals: Vitamin E (anti-inflammatory), folate (DNA synthesis), B6 (cognitive function), phosphorus and manganese (bone health), selenium (antioxidant protection), and magnesium (helps to lower blood pressure and risk of heart disease).
+Cashews are also a major source of vitamins and minerals: Vitamin E (anti-inflammatory), folate (DNA synthesis), B6 (cognitive function), phosphorus and manganese (bone health), selenium (antioxidant protection), and magnesium (helps to lower blood pressure and risk of heart disease).

 Ahh, nutritional yeast.
 Every vegan’s best friend.
 Also known as “nooch,” these tiny flakes of savory goodness are packed with Vitamin B power (B1, B2, B3, B6, and B12) and protein (8 grams per serving).
 This tasty, cheesy topping packs a punch with high levels of potassium, calcium, and iron.
 Add 3 grams of fiber to the mix and you’ve got yourself one delicious and nutritious recipe ingredient!